-There are a multitude of approaches to restaurant promotion, some as old as time, some new and novel.
+There is a multitude of approaches to restaurant promotion, some as old as time, some new and novel.
 The way in which you promote your restaurant should reflect what you’re trying to achieve through the promotion.
 This can range from branding and positioning your eatery, to increasing the frequency with which people visit.

 Let’s take a look at what we can aim for and how we can tailor our approach to promoting a restaurant accordingly.